-Trowel arms can be damaged by rough handling (such as dropping the trowel on the pad), or by striking exposed plumbing, forms, or rebar while in operation.
-A bent trowel arm will prevent smooth, fluid rotation.
-If bent trowel arms are suspected, check for flatness as follows.
-Refer to Figure 35 and Figure 36.
+Trowel arms can be damaged by rough handling, (such as dropping the trowel on the pad), or by striking exposed plumbing, forms, or rebar while in operation.
+A bent trowel arm will not allow the trowel to operate in a smooth fluid rotation.
+If bent trowel arms are suspect, check for flatness as follows, refer to Figure 35 and Figure 36.